Triune Continuum Enterprise

 Triune Continuum logotype represents the idea of Triune Continuum that was described above on this page.

-In the Triune Continuum logotype the three smaller circles, positioned within the bigger circle, represent the three continuums introduced by the paradigm.
+In the Triune Continuum logotype the three smaller circles, positioned within the bigger circle, represent the three continuums introduced by the theory.
 The black and the white circles represent the first two continuums (spatiotemporal and constitution) that are introduced as complements to each other.
 That is to say, “everything in the scope, which is not space-time, is constitution; and everything in the scope, which is not constitution, is space-time” – is represented by the black and the white circles that make sense only on the white and the black backgrounds respectively.
-The third circle, showing the Taoist symbol of yin-yang, stands for the third (information) continuum, the continuum that represents information about the mutual relations of the first two continuums.
-The color strips of the spectral decomposition of white light in the background with the unlimited number of their nuances symbolize the unlimited richness of information that can be represented by means of the three continuums.
+The third circle, showing Taoist symbol of yin-yang, stands for the third (information) continuum, the continuum that represents information about mutual relations of the first two continuums.
+The color strips of spectral decomposition of white light in the background with an unlimited number of their nuances symbolize the unlimited richness of information that can be represented by means of the three continuums.

-The Taoist symbol of yin-yang in the Triune Continuum logotype is a tribute to the Taoist philosophy that generalizes the idea of Triune Continuum in its principal book “Tao Te Ching” by Lao Tsu (604-531 BC) as following:
+Taoist symbol of yin-yang in the Triune Continuum logotype is a tribute to the Taoist philosophy that generalizes the idea of Triune Continuum in its principal book “Tao Te Ching” by Lao Tsu (604-531 BC) as following:

 The Tao begot one.